sinusinu/Molla/README.md

 ## Some important notes

 - Molla is **not** made with performance, stability, long-term maintenance or whatever in mind.
-The first release (v0.1) was made within 2 days by a half-asleep bonehead.
-In current state, it is highly fragile, crude, and full of bugs.
+Molla is in very early stage of development, highly fragile, crude, and full of bugs.
 Since I am "if it works it works" kind of guy, those problems probably won't be fixed unless I get the necessity of it.

 - Molla is best used on devices with:
   - no touchscreen